Karem1986/Animal_Rescuer_Game_Python/README.md

 # Goal of this app

-The goal of this app is to show Python skills with the Flask frontend web framework deployed to a cloud server.
+The goal of this app is to show Python skills with the Flask frontend web framework deployed to Render cloud server.

 The project lives at: <https://animal-rescuer-game-python.onrender.com>